jorgeedugona/CVOTerraFormAWS/README.md

 Using Cloud Manager provider we can have Cloud Manager Connector deploy in matter of minutes.
 The following elements are going to be deployed in with this script:

 • IAM Policy and Custom IAM role that will be assigned to the Cloud Manager VM.
 • Create a Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).
 • SSH Key Pair to access Cloud Manager.
-• Cloud Manager VMs
+• Cloud Manager VMs.